Fiona Ma: Head banker and strengthening state finances

-In her first year in office, Wall Street's Fitch Ratings and Moody's upgraded California's general obligation bonds, citing improved fiscal management, and stating California's budget reserves had "never been stronger".
-Ma stated her goal to help create "lower borrowing costs, a favorable interest rate environment, improved ratings, and a continued commitment to building reserves".
-In the first quarter of 2019, Ma sold more bonds than any other state treasurer in America, including a different bond issuance almost every week during March and April.
-From July to December 2019, her office sold an additional $7.65 billion of bonds.
+In her first year in office, Wall Street's Fitch Ratings and Moody's upgraded California's general obligation bonds, citing improved fiscal management.
 In November 2019, the nonpartisan California Legislative Analyst's Office reported on the Treasurer's cost-cutting impact stating: "the State Treasurer has been able to refinance much of the state's bond debt.
 Consequently, much of the state's outstanding debt now carries a lower interest rate resulting in lower annual costs."

-Overall in 2019, Ma's office oversaw $85 billion in bonds and $85 billion to $100 billion (an all-time high) in short term investments.
-"I believe in checks and balances, accountability and also being proactive," Ma told Bloomberg news.
-Ma's priorities for California's bond program include:
+Overall in 2019, Ma's office oversaw $85 billion in bonds and $85-100 billion in short term investments.